LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 Now, click "Open" to initiate the SSH connection.
 You will be logged into the EC2 instance.

 ![SSH Connection Established](http://localhost/assets/lab5-8.png)

-### Key Points:
-- **Key Conversion**: We use PuttyGen to convert the `.pem` key into `.ppk` format for use in Putty.
-- **Putty Configuration**: The correct IP address and key are configured in Putty to establish the SSH connection.
-- **Successful Login**: After configuration, we can successfully SSH into both EC2 instances.

 ### 4. Install Apache & Access Results Using IP Addresses